 The higher your bounce rate, the less accurate you’re being about what your site is about.
 Make sure your content always is specific in informing people what to expect the article to be about in the title.

 You need to know how people find your content.
 Many will come organically through Google, which is fantastic.
 That means you’re using the right keywords to get them to you.
 But it’s also helpful if you guest blog on other sites to see how much traffic those sites are sending to yours.
 If a given site isn’t sending you much traffic, you should consider no longer guest blogging there (though give it several months before you decide to abandon it).

 This is content marketing gold!
 You can view which are your most popular blog posts, as well as how many people viewed each, and when.
 Then, when you’re looking for content ideas for future posts, you can get ideas from the content that really resonated with your audience.

 For example, let’s say your “10 Ways Teens Can Make Money This Summer” was a big hit.
 You could then create a more in-depth ebook that people have to give their email addresses to access, or delve into each of the 10 ideas in 10 separate blog posts.
 Knowing that this topic is one of interest, you can continue to attract readers by expanding upon it.

 See?
 That wasn’t so bad.
 Focus on the content analytics that matter most, and you’ll continually sharpen your content marketing skills.

-But if you’re looking to go further in-depth, you need to check out our Benchmark Report on Conversion Optimization.
+But if you’re looking to go further in-depth, you need to check out our Free Benchmark Report on Conversion Optimization.
 What’s a good conversion rate?
 How many conversions should Facebook ads generate?
-These answers are much more are included in this totally FREE report.
+These answers are much more are included in this totally free report.
 Just fill out three quick fields and you’re good to go: